 Four destinations and counting…

 People have been throwing shade at British Airways business class like shade was going out of style and there was a rebate you could stack on it.
-With rumours of cost cutting, and an expectation that the airline would keep something along the lines of the 8 abreast seating it currently offers in Club World, the rumour mill ahead of the the highly anticipated new Club World Suite unveiling was equally brutal.
+With rumours of cost cutting, and an expectation that the airline would keep something along the lines of the 8 abreast seating it currently offers, critics fanned the flames ahead of the the highly anticipated new Club World Suite unveiling.
+Whoops.

 By now, you’re probably wondering where British Airways first Airbus A350’s will be flying.
 The answer: the BA A350-1000 will launch initially this summer between London and Madrid for crew training flights, which you can totally book onto to sample the new digs.